majormalfunk/pruner/README.md

 A registered user can create event timetables.
 Timetables can be private or public.
 All users can prune public events.
 Registered user can also prune own private timetables.

+At this point the implemented functionality includes:

+* Creating a user account and logging in / out (Login / MyAccount)
+* Creating public or private events (Create a new event)
+* Making a plan to attend an existing event (Make a new plan)

+Other functionality, that is not yet implemented includes: Browsing and editing launched events, Saving plans, Browsing and editing saved plans, Browsing upcoming and past events.

+You can try out making a new plan in Pruner with a real ready created event that is public.

 [Live app online](https://eventpruner.herokuapp.com/)

 [Timesheet](/documentation/timesheet.md)